ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week1/index.md

 ### Part 1 – Meet Your Group!

-We will split into groups of 6-8 students for discussion.
+We will split into groups of 5-8 students.
 For week 1, you may sit wherever you want and choose who you want to work with.
 Starting week 2, we will have assigned seating and groups.
 These groups will be somewhat stable throughout the quarter, though some small changes